Sakai, Fukui: Climate

-Sakai has a Humid climate (Köppen Cfa) characterized by warm, wet summers and cold winters with heavy snowfall.
+Sakai has a Humid climate per the Köppen climate classification system, characterized by warm, wet summers and cold winters with heavy snowfall.
 The average annual temperature in Sakai is 14.3 °C. The average annual rainfall is 2476 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 26.9 °C, and lowest in January, at around 2.8 °C.